Hood (car)

-The hood (American English) or bonnet (Commonwealth English) is the hinged cover over the engine of motor vehicles.
-Hoods can open to allow access to the engine compartment, or trunk (boot in Commonwealth English) on rear-engine and some mid-engine vehicles) for maintenance and repair.
+The hood (American English) or bonnet (Commonwealth English) is the hinged cover over the front of motor vehicles.
+This can open to allow access to the engine compartment (for front-engined vehicles) or luggage compartment (for rear-engined vehicles).

 Terminology

 In British terminology, hood refers to a fabric cover over the passenger compartment of the car (known as the 'roof' or 'top' in the US).
 In many motor vehicles built in the 1930s and 1940s, the resemblance to an actual hood or bonnet is clear when open and viewed head-on.
 In modern vehicles it continues to serve the same purpose but no longer resembles a head covering.

 Styles and materials

 On front-engined cars, the hood may be hinged at either the front or the rear edge, or in earlier models (e.g. the Ford Model T) it may be split into two sections, one each side, each hinged along the centre line.
 Another variant combines the bonnet and wheelarches into one section which allows the entire front bodywork to tilt forwards around a pivot near the front of the vehicle (e.g. that of the Triumph Herald).

 Hoods are typically made of the same material as the rest of the body work.
-This may include steel, aluminum, fiberglass or carbon fiber.
+This may include steel, aluminium, fiberglass or carbon fiber.
 Some aftermarket companies produce replacements for steel hoods in fiberglass or carbon fiber to reduce vehicle weight.